Humanitarian impact of the war in Donbas: Living conditions in the conflict zone

 Monitors from the OSCE mission in Ukraine met with the self-proclaimed mayor of Sloviansk, Volodymyr Pavlenko, on 20 June 2014.
 According to him, sewage systems in Sloviansk had collapsed, resulting in the release of least 10,000 litres of untreated sewage into the river Sukhyi Torets, a tributary of the Seversky Donets.
 He called this an "environmental catastrophe", and said that it had the potential to affect both Russia and Ukraine.

 The DPR imposed martial law on 16 July.

 OSCE monitors spoke to refugees from Luhansk city in early August.
 As government forces encircled the city, the refugees said that all electricity, water, and mobile connections were cut off.
 They said that the city was being shelled non-stop from 04:00 to 02:00 each day, with only a brief lull from 02:00 to 04:00.
 All shops were closed, and were few supplies remained in the city.
 Bread was nowhere to be found, and tap water was undrinkable.
 Anyone that could flee city had done so, and only those without money stayed.
 Corpses were buried in back gardens, as no undertakers were operating.

 Government forces shelled the DPR-occupied SBU building in the city of Donetsk on 7 August.
 In doing this, however, a public hospital and residential buildings fewer than 500 m from that building were hit by the shells.
 The entire second floor of the hospital was destroyed, and patients were traumatised.
 One civilian at the hospital died.
-A report by The New York Times said that Russia's controlled extremists fired mortars and Grad rockets from residential areas, and then quickly moved.
-This caused return fire by government forces to hit those areas, usually an hour later, after the Russia's controlled extremists had already left.
+A report by The New York Times said that separatists fired mortars and Grad rockets from residential areas, and then quickly moved.
+This caused return fire by government forces to hit those areas, usually an hour later, after the separatists had already left.

 OSCE monitors spoke with another group of refugees on 11 August, this time from Pervomaisk.
 According to the refugees, most people had fled Pervomaisk, with only 10,000 of the city's 80,000 inhabitants remaining.
 They said that the city was under heavy shelling by government forces from 22 July, that almost all blocks of flats had been damaged, and that only 30% of detached houses remained standing.
 They also said that at least 200 people had been killed.
 After having spoken to the refugees, OSCE monitors contacted the mayor of Pervomaisk, who confirmed the reports of the refugees.